dinhhuy258/vintellij/README.md

 ## Vintellij commands

+- `VintellijOptimizeImport`: Optimze import for the current file
 - `VintellijGenDoc`: Generate kotlin doc at the current cursor.
 (Currently, only support Class and Function docs)

 **Note:** Please move the cursor to the line of a class/function that you want to generate doc before running a command.